 As part of our pediatric transition program, we work with adolescents and young adults who are ready to move from our Pediatric Inflammatory Bowel Disease Program—part of Hassenfeld Children’s Hospital at NYU Langone—or other pediatric IBD programs, to adult care for IBD.

 Colonoscopy exams and other routine procedures are an important part of IBD care.
-We provide colonoscopy and other gastrointestinal procedures in our endoscopy suite, which is located at our East 38th Street location.
+We provide colonoscopy and other gastrointestinal procedures in our endoscopy suite, which is located at NYU Langone Ambulatory Care Center East 38th Street.

 Our gastroenterologists use the most-advanced technologies available to provide superior endoscopy screening, diagnosis, and treatment.
 Procedures we perform include colonoscopy, chromoendoscopy, upper endoscopy, capsule endoscopy, and endoscopic mucosal resection (EMR) of precancerous lesions.
 We also offer amenities such as choice of music during procedures, warmed blankets and robes, and colonoscopy shorts to make your experience more comfortable.

 At NYU Langone, we provide access to a full range of clinical trials in the treatment of IBD, making new investigational therapies available to our patients who have Crohn’s disease or ulcerative colitis.
-To learn more about any of our current trials, contact Bhavna Sharma, associate research coordinator, at email@example.com.
+To learn more about any of our current trials, contact Ghoncheh Ghiasian, research program manager, at email@example.com.

 In addition, our basic science and translational research—particularly in the areas of personalized treatment options, biomarkers, and infectious triggers of IBD—contributes to advancements in the prevention of IBD and the development of more effective treatments.

 We see patients in Manhattan, Brooklyn, Long Island, and Westchester County.
 To make an appointment, call 855-NYU-IBDC (855-698-4232).

 We welcome patients from around the world.
 If you live outside the United States, the experts at International Patient Services can help arrange your visit and coordinate services.